Business Innovation is not about being book smart, but becoming life smart.

 Alternatively, you can choose to stay in the Netherlands and create your own educational programme by choosing from our pool of electives, linked to the following creative labs:

-The second semester is dedicated to developing your professional skills and exposing you to working in a company, in the Netherlands or abroad, as a junior innovator.
+You can also decide to develop your professional skills and expose yourself to working in a company, in the Netherlands or abroad, as a junior innovator.
 During your work placement, you will perform day-to-day tasks you agreed on with your client.
 You will also use the innovation process to come up with a solution for one of their challenges.
 This way, you get to experience what it is like to work in a company as part of a team, but also what being an innovation consultant is all about.
-At the end of year 3, you will become a junior innovation practitioner.

 At the end, you will graduate as an Innovation Professional with enough experience to start your own entrepreneurial venture or join an organisation.
 Read more about the jobs this programme prepares you for in the ‘After the Programme’ tab.